 Quirk served as LASP’s first director from 1963 to 1965, successfully applying for $800,000 from the Ford Foundation and hiring Emma Simonson as IU’s first Latin American bibliographer and librarian.
 He left the directorship to fellow historian James R. Scobie in 1965 to become the Chief Editor of the Hispanic American Historical Review.
 Between 1963-1967, LASP worked closely with the Latin American Music Center (founded in 1961), created and then discontinued a PhD program because it “could not be defended in academic terms," and received its first federal funding through the National Defense Foreign Language Fellowship program (now Foreign Language and Area Studies, or FLAS).
 In 1965, the program also proposed expanding to include an Institute in Latin American Ethnomusicology and a Latin American Arts Institute with the support of the IU Foundation.

 Paul Doughty, then Assistant Professor of Anthropology, took over LASP from 1968 to 1971.
 Doughty reapplied for funding through the Ford Foundation and received a $5 million grant to further develop Latin American Studies at Indiana University.
 History professor John Lombardi replaced Doughty as director, serving from 1971-1976.
 As the program developed over this period, both Doughty and Lombardi focused on incentivizing faculty and students to stay at Indiana University by developing the program’s academic and library resources and directly participating in the founding of the Latin American Studies Association.
 Professor Lombardi stated, “Among the most important services the Latin American Studies program provided was support for and engagement with the Library.
 The role of Emma Simonson, Latin American bibliographer and Librarian was essential in developing a superb collection as well as assisting faculty and students with their projects.”
-Simonson regularly travelled to gather rare acquisitions related to Latin America, even travelling to the Soviet Union in the early 1970s to “study their research collections on Latin America” after mastering Russian.
+Simonson regularly traveled to gather rare acquisitions related to Latin America, even travelling to the Soviet Union in the early 1970s to “study their research collections on Latin America” after mastering Russian.
 Emma Simonson retired during the 1975-1976 academic year and was replaced in 1977 by Glenn Read.